6 simple ways to take a break from your phone

 Using our phones, tablets and other devices can have some great benefits, including helping us to:

-1. Create connections – smart devices can provide an easier way for people who experience social anxiety, are shy, or may have communication difficulties to find and connect with other people.
+Smart devices can provide an easier way for people who experience social anxiety, are shy, or may have communication difficulties to find and connect with other people.
 Phones, social media and online forums can take away the pressure away that can come from face-to-face interactions, whilst providing the opportunity to speak with others who have similar life experiences that we otherwise may not have met.

-2. Foster a sense of community – for those experiencing ill mental health, many report feeling more able to connect with and open up to others online, gaining a sense of comfort and guidance from digital mental health communities.
+For those experiencing ill mental health, many report feeling more able to connect with and open up to others online, gaining a sense of comfort and guidance from digital mental health communities.

-Online communications can also help many people to reconnect with old friends or colleagues who they may not otherwise interact with, whilst helping them to stay up-to-date with friends and family who live further away or having conflicting schedules.
+Online communications can also help many people to reconnect with old friends or colleagues who they may not otherwise interact with, whilst helping them to stay up-to-date with friends and family who live further away or have conflicting schedules.

-3. Be empowered – online communities can act as a tool and space for greater feelings of personal empowerment.
+Online communities can act as a tool and space for greater feelings of personal empowerment.
 Getting actively involved in online communities can not only help develop a network of friends, but can help individuals to feel more engaged and involved within the hobbies they love.

 From discussing ideas that excite them to cultivating interests, shaping their identity, and discovering who they really are, social media and digital communities can help people to build a network of people outside of their immediate geographical community, exposing them to different perspectives, ideas, and views they may not otherwise encounter.

-4. Feel inspired – social media can not only help us to feel more engaged, but can allow us to discover new causes we can become passionate about.
+Social media can not only help us to feel more engaged, but can allow us to discover new causes we can become passionate about.
 From volunteer opportunities and the work different charities are doing, to world news and the latest events; not all creativity and compassion stem from the other side of a screen, but the spark of inspiration and interest can still come from there.

 We’re not saying it’s a good idea to stay plugged in 24/7, but the next time you feel like you’re being judged for the time you spend online (or the next time you feel like judging someone else on the tube for not glancing up from their phone), try to remember: each of us has different needs.
 Who are we to judge what works for us, or for others?